aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

     - Whenever tests fail or requirements shift, tell the AI: “Update `plans/feature-X.md` to reflect what we’ve learned, then adjust the implementation.”​

     - For new related features, point the AI at existing plan files so it keeps architecture consistent.​

+**Living document feature: save to github issue.**

+Ask Claude to **save the current plan state to a GitHub Issue** before clearing the context.

+**Step A: Save State**

+> "Make a GitHub issue containing the current plan, checking off the items we have already completed."

+_Claude runs `gh issue create` automatically._

+**Step B: Reset & Resume**

+> /clear "Get GitHub issue #24 and enact Phase 4 of that plan."

+_Claude reads the issue from GitHub, sees where it left off, and resumes work with a fresh context window._

 #### Claude config